-Carefully remove the rubber band securing the flag mechanism.

-Check that the bottom end of the contact operating card has not been dislodged from the slot in the armature extension and that the ends of the push rods are located in the holes in the contact springs.

-Carefully actuate the armature of each unit in turn with a small screwdriver/probe.

-Note: Immediately after the point where any make contacts just close there is a further small movement of the armature.
+- 2.3.2 Carefully remove the rubber band securing the flag mechanism. - 2.3.3 Check that the bottom end of the contact operating card has not been dislodged from the slot in the armature extension. - 2.3.4 Carefully actuate the armature of each unit in turn with a small screwdriver/probe.
+Note: immediately after the point where any make contacts just close there is a further small movement of the armature.
 This ensures that contact follow through and wiping action is present.
 Repeat similarly with break contacts on armature release.